OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Dynamic Analysis

-Below APKs can be used as a proof of concept to identify the existence of this vulnerability.
-These proof of concept APK will work well till Android 7.0 (API level 24).
+Abusing this kind of vulnerability on a dynamic manner can be pretty challenging and very specialized as it closely depends on the target Android version.
+For instance, for versions up to Android 7.0 (API level 24) you can use the following APKs as a proof of concept to identify the existence of the vulnerabilities.

 [Tapjacking POC](https://github.com/FSecureLABS/tapjacking-poc "Tapjacking POC"): This APK creates a simple overlay which sits on top of the testing application.